CyanCaynRoblox/sponsorship-portal-source/README.md

-# sponsorship-portal-source
+# sponsorship-portal-source (WIP)
-Source code for Sponsorship Portal, which allows creators and companies to connect, make the process for sponsoring more streamlined, and will sponsors and creators to find related creators/sponsors.
+Source code for Sponsorship Portal, which will allow creators and companies to connect, make the process for sponsoring more streamlined, and allow sponsors and creators to find related creators/sponsors.
-Please keep in mind that this is a work in progress and will soon be updated with pages, logo, and other stuff!
+Please keep in mind that this is a work in progress and will soon be updated with pages, a logo, and more!

+# What you can do to help:
+Contribute.
+The roadmap is going to be laid out soon, and you can start creating pages or just fix my terrible code.
+Notify the owner of this repository if you want to contribute.
+We are going to use internal CSS and HTML, although inline may be usable too.